Dipolariton formation in quantum dot molecules strongly coupled to optical resonators: CONCLUSION

 \section{CONCLUSION}

-The eigenenergy modes of a quantum dot molecule strongly coupled to a microcavity have been studied.
-By obtaining the dressed states, the corresponding fractional components and the polaritonic lifetimes of the double dot-cavity system in terms of an efficient and realistic tuning parameter, the possibility of generating polaritons with enhanced exciton dipole moment and adjustable emission efficiency and duration is demonstrated.
+In this work, we presented a theoretical model for a quantum dot molecule strongly coupled to a microcavity, which allows calculation of the composed system eigenenergies, as well as of the corresponding eigenstates (dressed states) and radiative decay rates.
+From the simulated fractional components and polariton lifetimes, as functions of a feasible tuning parameter (electric field), the possibility of generating polaritons with enhanced exciton dipole moment and adjustable emission efficiency and duration is demonstrated.

 These results suggest that the proposed combination of artificial molecules with optical resonators, could foster improved control of coherence times and on-demand emission of non-classical light from strongly coupled light-matter arrangements.
+Thus, further motivation for the experimental realization of exciton polaritons from double quantum dot-cavity settings, is provided.